GameWyrm/OuterRelics/README.md

   * HINTS: Select the difficulty of hints.
 You can disable hints, make hints more vague, or make them more precise.

-  * USELESS HINT CHANCE: There is a chance that hints will instead of telling you where a key is, to instead simply tell you something pointless.
+  * USELESS HINT CHANCE: There is a chance that hints will tell you something pointless instead of where a key is.
 As there are a lot of hints in the world, you can turn this up if you find runs too easy.

   * START OF LOOP HINTS: At the beginning of a loop, you'll be given a hint to the location of one key you don't have.
 You can set the number of loops that must pass before you start getting hints, or disable the feature entirely.